Frequently Asked Questions

 The project includes privately maintained parks (Magnolia Park & Marsh Park), open to the public.

 Who is paying for the Environmental Impact Report?

 The city bills Shopoff for 100% of EIR costs – no cost to taxpayers.

 In January 2021, the Huntington Beach City Council voted to approve Shopoff Realty Investments’ plans to transform a blighted industrial property into a vibrant mixed-use, coastal community experience comprised of a variety of uses, including a Lodge, restaurants, residential neighborhood, parks, trails, and viewpoints.
 The next step is a public hearing at the Coastal Commission to consider the amendment to the city’s Local Coastal Plan.

 Is the site contaminated?
 Does the ASCON property impact the project?

-Over 165 borings have been completed which show no contamination exists on the site.
-This includes testing adjacent to the ASCON property boundary which further confirms there is no contamination being caused by ASCON.
+Over 165 samples have been taken over the last several years, which show no toxic contamination exists on the site.
+This includes testing adjacent to the ASCON property boundary, which further confirms there is no contamination migrating from ASCON.

 What does the Huntington Beach Wetlands Conservancy (HBWC) think of the project?